Last Updated: November 12, 2021

-Since the bed and breakfast wasn't really an identified establishment as zoning ordinances were being written across the country, most places are now having to decide where these uses fit in their ordinance.
+Since the bed and breakfast was not really an identified establishment as zoning ordinances were being written across the country, most places are now having to decide where these uses fit in their ordinance.
 Some figure that a bed and breakfast means the same thing as a boarding house, which is a term found in many older or less updated zoning ordinances, but not a term widely used today.

-You might not be starting from zero in providing the regulations; many older ordinances provide for what were called rooming houses or boarding houses.
-Those regulations might or might not help you think through what you'd like you see in your neighborhoods.
+You might not be starting from zero in providing the regulations; older regulations for rooming houses or boarding houses might help you think through what you'd like you see in your neighborhoods.

 Typically small establishments can be permitted within any residential zoning district, although you will want to add qualifying statements to the phrase permitting them.
-An example would be incorporating a long paragraph such as the following in your list of permitted uses in a particular residential zoning district:
+An example would be incorporating a long paragraph such as the following one in your list of permitted uses in a particular residential zoning district.

 Of course each of these clauses is debatable.
 I personally am a big fan of B&Bs, but I wouldn't want to see more than two rooms offered without the requirement of a conditional use permit that would specify how parking, food service, owner occupancy, sign regulation, outdoor lighting, and other matters are to handled.

-Almost all of the zoning for bed and breakfast ordinances I've seen prohibit adding buildings to the property to add rooms.
+Almost all of the zoning for bed and breakfast ordinances I've seen prohibit adding buildings to the property in order to add more rooms.
 If an owner needs to add other buildings, they are constructing a hotel or some other use.

 Sometimes zoning ordinances require that no room additions can be made to accommodate the bed and breakfast.
-If you are actively trying to encourage the development of such establishments, to solve your need for a few rooms of lodging, be aware that such provisions may slow your path to meeting this policy goal.
+If you are actively trying to encourage the development of such establishments, to solve your need for more lodging, be aware that such provisions may slow your path to meeting this policy goal.